RIGGING, LIFTS, CHAIN, WIRE & TACKLES

 The purpose of the heart is to:-

 1. Act as a lubrication sponge.

 2. Provide support for strands enabling the rope to keep it's shape.

-Generally hemp, jute, polypropylene.
+Generally made from hemp, jute, polypropylene or nylon.
 They provide a resilient foundation for the strands and are used for ropes not subject to heavy loading.
 Used where flexibility in handling is required.